 >> With a credit card through the Canada Helps website.

-If you provide us with your mailing address and/or email address, we will provide you with a receipt for income tax purposes early in the new year.
+If you provide us with your mailing address and/or email address, you will receive a receipt for income tax purposes early in the new year.
 (However, donations through Canada Helps are receipted through that organization).

-On Sundays when we meet, the offering is brought to the altar and prayed over along with the Communion elements for the good work of God in bringing abundant life to all people; for now we pray over it by distance.
+On Sundays when we meet, the offering is brought to the altar and prayed over along with the Communion elements for the good work of God in bringing abundant life to all people; when we can’t meet in person, we pray over all the gifts we share by distance.

 How Much Is the Right Amount?

 The late Bob Clarkson, Treasurer at St. Matthew’s for many years, told us that relative to other parishes, St. Matthew’s has a high rate of giving per person and high participation in giving; we share what we can.
 In deciding on your giving, it may be helpful to use the traditional 10% of income.
-However, many who can, give more; and those who are not able to, give less.
+However, many give more because they are able, and many with less to work with give less.
+The riches our parish family shares are of many types besides money.